Use the candidate window to type Chinese or Cantonese on Mac

-When you type an input code, the Candidate Window shows all possible characters for the code (including emoji for Pinyin and Zhuyin).
-If you set the predictive completion preference for an input source, the Candidate window also shows the most relevant predictions as you type.
-In the Candidate window, choose the characters you want to use in your document.
+When you type an input code, the candidate window shows all possible characters for the code (including emoji for Pinyin and Zhuyin).
+If you set the predictive completion setting for an input source, the candidate window also shows the most relevant predictions as you type.
+In the candidate window, select the characters you want to use in your document.

-Trending Chinese or Cantonese words and phrases, which appear as typing suggestions in the Candidate window (and the Touch Bar, if you have one) as you type, are regularly updated automatically in the background.
+Trending Chinese or Cantonese words and phrases, which appear as typing suggestions in the candidate window (and the Touch Bar, if your Mac has one) as you type, are regularly updated automatically in the background.

-For Zhuyin and Zhuyin - Eten input sources: Type an input code, then press the Space bar.
+For Zhuyin and Zhuyin - Eten input sources: Type an input code, then press the Space bar twice.

-To be able to press the Space bar when you use the Sucheng or Cangjie input sources, click the Input menu in the menu bar, choose Open [input source] Preferences, then deselect “Show candidates while typing.”
+To be able to press the Space bar when you use the Sucheng or Cangjie input sources, click the Input menu in the menu bar, choose Open [input source] Settings, click [input source] in the sidebar, then deselect “Show candidates while typing.”

-To change the orientation of the Candidate window while using an input source, click the Input menu in the menu bar, choose Open [input source] Preferences, then choose Horizontal or Vertical.
+To change the orientation of the candidate window while using an input source, click the Input menu in the menu bar, choose Open [input source] Settings, click [input source] in the sidebar, then choose Horizontal or Vertical.

-To change the highlight color of the Candidate window, choose Apple menu > System Preferences, click General , then click the “Highlight color” pop-up menu and select a color.
+To change the highlight color of the candidate window, choose Apple menu > System Settings, then click Appearance in the sidebar.
+(You may need to scroll down.)
+Click the “Highlight color” pop-up menu on the right and choose a color.

 Move to the next or previous candidate in the window: Use the arrow keys on your keyboard.

-Move to the next or previous row in the window: Use any of the following keys on your keyboard: Equal Sign (=), Minus (–), Left Bracket ([), or Right Bracket (]).
+Move to the next or previous row in the window: Use either of the following key combinations on your keyboard: Equal Sign (=) and Minus (–), or Left Bracket ([) and Right Bracket (]).

-Scan the candidates in the window: Use the scroll bar or the double arrows, if shown.
+Scan the candidates in the window: Scroll up or down.

-Filter candidates by the standard Mandarin tones (for Pinyin): Press the Tab key repeatedly to cycle through the four tones, and to return to the unfiltered candidate list.
-If the Candidate window is set to vertical orientation, you can also press Option-Tab.
+Filter candidates by the standard Mandarin tones (for Pinyin): Press Option-Tab to repeatedly cycle through the four tones, and to return to the unfiltered candidate list.

 In an app on your Mac, do any of the following to select a candidate: